Naiem1/todo-app/README.md

 **Git:** A free and open-source distributed version control system.
 Git was used to track changes to the codebase and collaborate with other contributors.

-In addition to these technologies, the application uses various React packages and dependencies, such as react-router-dom for routing and react-icons for icons.
+In addition to these technologies, the application uses various React packages and dependencies, such as **react-icons** for icons.